NiklasJonsson/gfx/notes.md

 something occluding it in the direction of the light and it should be shadowed.
 This is used to affect the shading of that fragment by modifying the contribution of that lights color for the final color of the pixel.

-* For the plane and cube scene with a stable directional light, the plane is quite large in the shadow map (in render do) and the small cube doesn't really show up.
+* For the plane and cube scene with a stable directional light, the plane is quite large in the shadow map (in RenderDoc) and the small cube doesn't really show up.
 This seems to indicate that the bounds are too large.
 * Dumping the bounds in the UI, the bounding volumes seem to be OK?
 Pixel density for shadow map should be around 33 p/m^2 which is OK?
 Maybe this is low?